Skip to main content

 • Horizontally aligned pie charts.
 Charts must be arranged horizontally in a row.

-• Multi-data pie charts.
+• Different pie charts use different metrics.
 Some charts should display the number of total orders, other charts display the number of total orders received.

 Dashboard with 5 pie charts